yuanshanmian/Linux-Experiment-4/README.md

 /* flag: is an integer value that specifies various flags for the msgget operation. typically used like 'IPC_CREAT | 0666', means bitwise ORed with the permissions value (0666) to set the desired permissions for the message queue. */
 /* Some commonly used flags include:*/
 /* 	ipc_create：create a new massage queue.
-If the specified key exists, it has no effect) */ /*	ipc_excl：typically used with ipc_create to ensure created, and it'll fail if the specified key exist */ /*	ipc_nowait：used to indicate that a particular operation should be non-blocking.
+If the specified key exists, it has no effect) */ /*	ipc_excl：exculsive.
+Typically used with ipc_create to ensure created, and it'll fail if the specified key exist */ /*	ipc_nowait：used to indicate that a particular operation should be non-blocking.
 If the desired condition unsatisfied, it will return immediately with an error. */
 /*	or the '|' rusult of the above three, type is symbolic constant, all defined in <sys/ipc.h>*/ /* 0666: permission value means that the message queue will be created with read and write permissions for all users (readable and writable by the owner, the group, and others). */